Air Quality Index (AQI) Reference

 AQI = (Ihigh - Ilow) / (Chigh - Clow) * (C - Clow) + Ilow

 The result is rounded to a whole number and looked up in the category table.
 PM2.5 and PM10 have different breakpoints, so the same microgram concentration yields a different AQI for each.
-The PM2.5 thresholds here follow the 2024 EPA update.
+The PM2.5 thresholds here follow the 2024 EPA update, which tightened the annual standard and shifted the 24-hour breakpoints downward.